International Electroacoustic Music Festival

 The BC-CCM brings composers and performers of electronic and computer music to campus several times each semester to discuss their work, often in conjunction with performances.
-Suggestions for future guests may be submitted to Prof. Doug Geers.
+Suggestions for future guests may be submitted to Associate Professor Doug Geers.

 Both PIMA and the BC-CCM host artists-in-residence.
-For 2010-2011, the BC-CCM artist-in-residence was R. Luke Dubois.
-For 2009-2010, the PIMA artists-in-residence was Evidence, a collaborative duo comprised of Stephan Moore and Scott Smallwood.
+For 2010–11, the BC-CCM artist-in-residence was R. Luke Dubois.
+For 2009–10, the PIMA artists-in-residence was Evidence, a collaborative duo composed of Stephan Moore and Scott Smallwood.

 Each semester students of the BC-CCM and PIMA program present their work to the public, both on and off campus, including performances by the electroacoustic ensemble and by students from our courses.
 Please see our news and events page for recent and upcoming performance dates and locations.